Brent London Borough Council: Powers and functions

 The local authority derives its powers and functions from the London Government Act 1963 and subsequent legislation, and has the powers and functions of a London borough council.
 It sets council tax and as a billing authority also collects precepts for Greater London Authority functions and business rates.
 It sets planning policies which complement Greater London Authority and national policies, and decides on almost all planning applications accordingly.
 It is a local education authority and is also responsible for council housing, social services, libraries, waste collection and disposal, traffic, and most roads and environmental health.

-Regeneration

-In 2001, Brent launched its twenty-year Regeneration Strategy, which included participating in the redevelopment of Wembley Stadium.
-Considerable investment has been made in neighbourhood renewal programmes in the borough's most deprived neighbourhoods to improve social and economic conditions and work has now begun to transform the physical environment in South Kilburn.

-Wembley is one of the largest regeneration projects in the country.
-According to the Mayor of London it can accommodate approximately 11,500 new homes and 10,000 new jobs through the development of sites along Wembley High Road and land around Wembley Stadium.

-The Old Oak and Park Royal area is also proposed to undergo significant development.
-Under the Mayor of London's proposals, it will see the development of 25,500 new homes and 65,000 new jobs over the next 20–30 years.
-Old Oak and Park Royal will become a major transport hub where High Speed 2 meets Crossrail, creating super-fast links in and out of the area.
-The 640 plus hectare development site, which spans the three boroughs of Brent, Ealing and Hammersmith and Fulham, will be the largest regeneration site in London.

 Political control

-Since 1964 political control of the council has been held by the following parties: